openenergysolutions/openfmb.docs/docs/adapter/config.md

 ## Logging

-he logger name is used for messages not related to a particular plugin.
+The logger name is used for messages not related to a particular plugin.
 It can be useful to distinguish multiple instances of the Adapter running on a machine.

 Console logging can be enabled to print everything to `stdout`.